stephenlb/http2-proxy/readme.md

-# PubNub HTTP/2 Proxy
+# Test HTTP/2 with Nginx Proxy

-Run a proxy that uses HTTP/2 connections with proxy to PubNub API Calls.
+How to run an HTTP/2 proxy that uses HTTP/2 connections to your server.
+By default this wlil proxy to PubNub APIs.

+This is a dockerfile that comes installed with HTTP/2 Nginx.
+To change the upstream value, open `nginx.conf` and set the `server` to point to your domain.
+The domain is currently set to `pubsub.pubnub.com` by default.
+The examples in this readme will use PubNub URLs for testing purposes.

 ### Single instance version of PubNub.